AlastairTaft/closure-library-starter/README.md

 ### What can it do?
   - Click on any 30 minute time slot, start typing and hit enter or click away to add a new daily task
+  - Elegantly allows a max of two lines per task (SHIFT + ENTER to add a newline)
   - Toggle the "Actionables" menu by clicking on the hamburger icon
   - Drag and drop "Actionables" onto timeslots in your daily planner